ErikssonJ/Coproporphyrin-I/Evaluation/Input/Content/Section1_Introduction.md

-Coproporphyrin-I  is an endogenous biomarker for OATP1B1 transport, as this is the main route of excretion of Coproporphyrin-I in combination with elimination via BCRP to the bile.
+Coproporphyrin-I is an endogenous biomarker for OATP1B1 transport, as this is the main route of excretion of Coproporphyrin-I in combination with elimination via MRP2 to the bile.
 In addition, a smaller fraction of Coproporphyrin-I is excreted through urine.

 This Coproporphyrin-I model is intended to be used as an endogenous marker to estimate the inhibiton constants for OATP1B1 perpetrators.